Three Tips For Purchasing Insurance

 Noone wants to pay more for insurance, but if you are not insured for the right amount it could cause problems.

 If you overinsure you are paying too much for the coverage and therefore that is money lost in overpaying on the premiums.
-It's important to remember it's not the price you paid for something that you are insuring for, its the cost of replacing it.
-You need to remember this especially for technology cover as devices are becoming cheaper and the cost of replacing is reducing.
+It's important to remember it's not the price you paid for something that you are insuring for, it's the cost of replacing it.
+You need to remember this, especially for technology cover as devices are becoming cheaper and the cost of replacing is reducing.

-If you underinsure then the insurance company may decide to 'apply average' to a claim.
+If you are underinsured, the insurance company may decide to 'apply average' to a claim.
 For example, if you underinsure your home and need to claim in a fire, flood or theft a loss adjuster may come to assess your property, if you are underinsured they may only pay a proportion of the value of the items that are lost, and you may not get back the amount you claimed for.

 A way to ensure you have correctly insured your contents is by doing a contents inventory every year, going through your home, room by room, making note of the items in each room and what it would cost to replace.
 Adjust your contents insurance accordingly, taking particular note of expensive items such as jewellery and technology.